peter-murray/node-hue-api/README.md

 * Improved handling of settings/commands for Schedules
 * Setting an RGB value to a groups of lights

-## Breaking Changes in moving from 0.2.x to 1.0.x
+## Breaking Changes in 2.0.x
-There are breaking changes in the transition from eariler `0.2.x` versions to `1.0.x` to do with the LightState object.
-The changes were required to properly fix the nature of how the `LightState` worked and to make it compatible with the underlying API state object that it represents.

-The major change in the LightState is that it can now properly support validation of values as stated in the API and can convert an object with properties directly into a LightState.

-The LightState has also been heavily enriched with convenience functions to make creating states a lot easier.

-The function `api.connect()` was removed from the library (as it really did nothing) and was just an alias to getting the configuration from the bridge to validate the connection values passed in.
+In version `2.0.x` breaking changes were made to the API so that the library could better integrate with the `1.11` version of Hue Bridge's software.
+This involved a number of new API endpoints and changes to types of activities that had been wrapped by this library, which the bridge endpoints now offer.

+The majority of the changes in the API were with respect to the scenes, as these were stored inside the bridge, instead of in the lights.
+As such the scene APIs have been modified to expose this new functionality.

 ## Philips Hue Resources